List of recurring actors in the James Bond film series: Martine Beswick

-Martine Beswick is best known for her two appearances in the James Bond film series.
+Martine Beswick has two appearances in the James Bond film series.
 Although she auditioned for the first Bond film Dr. No, she was cast in the second film From Russia with Love as the fiery gypsy girl Zora.
 She engaged in the famous "catfight" scene with her rival Vida (played by former Miss Israel Aliza Gur).
 She was incorrectly billed as "Martin Beswick" in the title sequence.
 Beswick then appeared as the ill-fated Paula Caplan in Thunderball.
 She had been away from the Caribbean so long that she was required to sunbathe constantly for two weeks before filming, in order to look like a local.

 Martine Beswick film appearances in the James Bond film series: